 The 70-200mm zoom range is ideal for flattening facial features and isolating subjects from busy backgrounds simultaneously.
 Studded with lens controls all along the lens barrel it’s easy to recompose whether handheld or on a tripod and even features automatic tripod detection to avoid VR shake blur.

-At nearly one third of the price of Nikon’s own 35mm f/1.4, this Sigma Art lens is an absolute steal and doesn’t compromise on image quality, either.
-A fast f/1.4 aperture give depth to images when shot wide open despite the wide-angle focal length of 35mm tending to increase depth of field
+At nearly one-third of the price of Nikon’s own 35mm f/1.4, this Sigma Art lens is an absolute steal and doesn’t compromise on image quality, either.
+A fast f/1.4 aperture gives depth to images when shot wide open despite the wide-angle focal length of 35mm tending to increase the depth of field

 A very useful lens for environmental portraiture, it’s almost small and portable enough for street or travel photography where a wide field of view and flare-less results are paramount with changing light conditions and compositions.
-Though, those seeking to shoot in all weathers should be aware there are no weather seals on this lens.
+Though those seeking to shoot in all weather should be aware there are no weather seals on this lens.

 Known as ‘the’ portrait lens, its image quality is valued by many Nikon shooters, not just owners of the D850.
 But it does pair well with this camera thanks to the fast autofocus, great image clarity, and complementary perspective compression.